 For many years, a lot of schools have defined their outdoor activity week as 'week without walls'.
 So a weak without walls in its broadest sense, is a week where students can participate in activities outside the school classroom.
 This could include such activities as; service learning, trekking, rock climbing, canoeing, camping and much more.
 Here at Zen Quest we strive to make WWW a week your students will remember, where they'll learn and grow as individuals.

-We design our WWW programs with overarching themes, so the whole trip, start, middle and end is built with logical and progressive learning outcomes.
+We design our WWW programs with overarching themes, so the whole trip is built with logical and progressive learning outcomes.
 Contact us for more information; a good example of this is our servant leadership program which aims to:

 1. Help youth learn specific knowledge and skills related to leadership

 2. Enable youth to understand the history, values and beliefs of their society.

 3. Facilitate the development of individual strengths and leadership styles.

 4. Facilitate the development of ethics, values and ethical reasoning.

 5. Promote awareness, understanding, and tolerance of other people, cultures and societies.